Hope Village Thailand

 The majority of Thailand's rural poor live in northeast Thailand.
 Because employment opportunities in rural Thailand are scarce, many parents seek work in larger cities, leaving their children in the care of their grandparents in the village.
 As grandparents age and care for their farms, many village children are loosely supervised and are, as a result, more at risk to become involved in gangs, experiment with drugs, or engage in other risky behaviors.

 Another serious issue Thailand faces as a nation is the problem of human trafficking.
 Thailand is infamously known for its cities filled with brothels, red light districts, and sex tourism.
-There is an estimated 200,000 sex workers in Thailand servicing an industry with an annual revenue of 6.4 billion dollars.
+There are an estimated 200,000 sex workers in Thailand servicing an industry with an annual revenue of 6.4 billion dollars.
 The majority of Thailand's sex workers are northeastern Thai women.

 Our mission is to reach the children and families of rural villages by building lasting relationships, discipling new believers, and equipping and empowering indigenous leaders to share the gospel of Jesus Christ with the surrounding villages, regions, and beyond.